 Summer means fun, swimming pools, fireflies, grilling on the deck and freedom.
 Most people put away the dark heavy winter colors and pull out the light bright summer colors.
 Throw pillows, crocheted throws on back of the sofa and dark heavy draperies come down.
 In their place are put light colored thin materials for draperies, blinds and shades or perhaps plantation shutters in bright whites.
 However, that’s not all there is to decorating.
 We’ve thought of some decorating tips for your home in the summer that might help.

 A cool arbor, a ship in full sail or an oasis in the desert comes to mind when the subject of cool shadows comes up.
 Create one of your own with sailcloth, netting anchored by decorative starfish and round flotation devices attached to the sailcloth.
 Raise all this on poles over your outdoor room or patio.
+You can even opt for using Gazebos to which you can find the best ones on this patio reviews website.
 Finish it off with Mason or Ball jars filled with sand and pebbles or white sugar with lemons and limes.
 A centerpiece on your outdoor table made of a bowl filled with shells and pretty stones around a pillar candle would carry on the marine motif.
 The idea is to let the imagery of your decorating items manifest your cool arbor or oasis.
+You can even utilize books and albums in these concept.
+If you have a lot of photos lying around that are not in an album, you might want to have it printed in a book or an album by PrintedMemories.
+They help preserve great memories of the past.
+Check out their designs and themes from valentines to best friends photo books.

 Get out the paint sprayer, because you’ll need cooler colors for summer.
 Mint greens, stark white and the palest of blues and grays are trending now in wall colors.
 When that’s done, you should feel much cooler, because cool shades do not hold the heat.
 Here is where cool colored furnishings, pillows and throws either matching or contrasting your colors come in handy.
 We know it’s no fun trying to relax on materials that hold the heat, so that your arm is sweating on the arm of the sofa.
 Furnishings covered in light colored fabrics offer a cool oasis for warm family members.